SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Statements.md

 #if compiler(>=5) && swift(<5)
 print("Compiled with the Swift 5 compiler or later in a Swift mode earlier than 5")
 #endif
-// Prints "Compiled with the Swift 5 compiler or later"
+// Prints "Compiled with the Swift 5 compiler or later".
-// Prints "Compiled in Swift 4.2 mode or later"
+// Prints "Compiled in Swift 4.2 mode or later".
-// Prints "Compiled with the Swift 5 compiler or later in a Swift mode earlier than 5"
+// Prints "Compiled with the Swift 5 compiler or later in a Swift mode earlier than 5".
 ```

 <!--